-In most European countries, paper packaging are recycled after use.
+In most European countries, people recycle paper packaging after use.
 The development of European paper box packaging has mainly gone through three stages.
 The first stage was before World War II.
 At that time, the production of paper packaging was at a low level, with poor quality and low output.
 The second stage was from the 1950s to the 1960s.
-With the advancement of technology, the quality of paper packaging has been greatly improved.
-It realize that the packaging improvement work of replacing plastic with paper.
+The advancement of technology greatly improves the quality of paper packaging.
+It realizes the packaging improvement work of replacing plastic with paper.
 The third stage was from the 1960s to the late 1970s, when paper packaging technology became more mature.
 For example, cylindrical paper cans have basically reached the level of being able to replace tinplate cans.
-With the gradual improvement of European people’s environmental awareness, the European paper packaging market has also been further expanded.
+With the gradual improvement of European people’s environmental awareness, it further expands the European paper packaging market.

 Paper box packaging is currently widely used in European countries

 At present, the development direction of paper packaging materials in European countries is the development and production of multi-functional paper products.
-Food paper packaging or cosmetic paper packaging has features as moisture-proof, fresh-keeping, temperature-sensing, water-sensing, sterilization, anti-corrosion, anti-oxidation, water resistance, acid resistance, oil resistance, and deodorization.
-At present, the European law clarifies three directions for packaging and the environment: 1.
+Food paper packaging or cosmetic paper packaging has features such as moisture-proof, fresh-keeping, temperature-sensing, water-sensing, sterilization, anti-corrosion, anti-oxidation, water resistance, acid resistance, oil resistance, and deodorization.
+At present, European law clarifies three directions for packaging and the environment: 1.
 Reduce material from the upstream of production.
-The less packaging materials, the lighter the better.
+The fewer packaging materials, the lighter the better.
 2. To reuse twice.
-For example, the bottle should be light first and can be used many times.
+For example, it can light and use the bottle many times.
 3. To be able to add value.
 After waste recovery and disposal, it constitutes a new packaged product.
 Or after incineration of waste and waste, the heat is formed for heating and heating.

 In European restaurants, the paper used to “pack” food is sheet by sheet, and various packaging paper bags account for the largest share.
-In addition, paper packaging applys for various cooked food, fast food, snacks and other foods.
+In addition, paper packaging applies for various cooked food, fast food, snacks, and other foods.

 Germany’s strong environmental awareness promotes the application of recycled cardboard packaging